 Born in 1964 in Venice, Italy.
 Lives and works in Venice, Italy.

 Graduated from the Accademia delle Belle Arti of Venice in 1987, Michelangelo Penso has been exhibiting his works in various private galleries and public institutions.
 Specialized in sculpture, Penso works with various materials of industrial origin, mainly rubber, polyester belts, pieces of aluminium and steel to create three-dimentional installations: genetic expanded structures that fill the space they inhabit.

 Born in 1989 in Cittadella (Padua), IT.
 Lives and works in Turin, IT.

 Davide Sgambaro’s research explores existential issues relating to the condition and role of the artist and the art world in the contemporary precariousness.
 Using different medias, from installation to photography, from sculpture to video, the artist gives life to caustic narratives as a response to the disparities of the contemporary world through ironic forms.
-Drawing childhood imagery and adopting a playful and irreverent attitude typical of childhood, Sgambaro activates survival mechanisms to imagine a new utopia.
+Drawing on childhood imagery and adopting a playful and irreverent attitude typical of childhood, Sgambaro activates survival mechanisms to imagine a new utopia.
 In this direction, his works reveal and exorcise beliefs, fears and distortions inherent in the social and cultural order.

 Born in 1979 in Gorizia, Italy.
 Lives and works in Monfalcone, Italy.